Liquid Aspirin Herbal Body Rub

 If you haven't added therapeutic Birch essential oil to your plant-based medicine cabinet today's another chance to get it done.
 Birch is a natural source of methyl salicylate, a compound isolated by a french chemist in 1843 used historically for pain relief.
 There are some caveats to using this essential oil safely so please read the entire post before using.

-Most of us are aware of the side effects of extensive use of “over the counter” aspirin and other pain relievers like NSAIDs: Advil and Tylenol.
+Most of us are aware of the side effects of extensive use of "over the counter" aspirin and other pain relievers like NSAIDs: Advil and Tylenol.
 And most of us, myself included, are weary and wary of the rhetoric cleverly convincing us that side effects are no big deal.
-Well, side effects are a big deal and in my opinion unacceptable especially when we have natural alternatives that have stood the test of time, have little to no side effects when used appropriately and, many are clinically proven to be effective.
+Well, side effects are a big deal, especially when there are natural alternatives that have stood the test of time, have little to no side effects when used appropriately and, many are clinically proven to be effective.

 On the opposite spectrum, here's a clinical study from 2008 "comparison of oral aspirin versus topical applied methyl salicylate for platelet inhibition" comparing daily doses of oral OTC aspirin to daily topical applications of a natural compound, methyl salicylate (found in Birch essential oil).
 Not much variance was found between the two!

 It's important to note that plant based alternatives are powerful and potent and not without a few warnings of their own, especially when it comes to Birch.
 Please heed the cautions:

 1. Do not use Birch essential oil if you're on blood thinners - topical application can increase risk of bruising.

 2. Do not use Birch essential oil if you're epileptic - why?
 I'm not sure.
 I've been searching for an explanation on this but came up empty handed.
 Better safe than sorry however, heed traditional advice and avoid Birch if you have this condition.
 There are other alternatives to consider like my Birch free blend.